FPavanello/acglobal/README.md

 ## Folders

- - `rscript/` - code to generate tables and figures in the paper
+ - `rscript/` - contains all R codes that replicates tables and figures in the paper
- - `output/` - all the resulting tables and figures from running the codes included in the `rscript/` folder
+ - `output/` - where all results are stored

 ## Data for replications
-The data used in the paper are available for download in the following repository:
+The data used in the paper are available for download in the following repository: [Link]()

 ## Steps